 Final Fantasy 16 (XVI) was announced on September 16 as a PlayStation 5 exclusive.
-The RPG is the next mainline title in the long and storied Final Fantasy series – in every entry, developers at Square Enix completely change the setting, characters, and how the game plays, which is no different here.
-As far as we know, FF16 will be a singleplayer experience, and it currently has no release date.
+The RPG is the next mainline title in the long and storied Final Fantasy series – in every entry, developer at Square Enix completely changes the setting, characters, and how the game plays, which is no different here.
+As far as we know, FF16 will be a single-player experience, but no release date has been shared.

-After its reveal trailer was released, Square Enix has now launched a new teaser website, confirming character names, the story and the location the game will take place in.
+After its reveal trailer was released, Square Enix launched a new teaser website, confirming character names, the story and the location the game will take place in.

-This more medieval-infused setting definitely recalls the series' roots.
-Recent Final Fantasy games have opted for a more modern or sci-fi setting – so it's a refreshing departure to see Square Enix go in a different direction with 16.
-The combat, though, looks more real-time, similarly to how Final Fantasy 15 played when your character encountered enemies as opposed to turn-based combat from the older games.
+This more medieval-infused setting definitely harkens back to the series' roots.
+Recent Final Fantasy games have opted for a more modern or sci-fi setting – so it's a refreshing departure to see Square Enix go in a different direction with Final Fantasy 16.
+The combat, though, looks more real-time, similarly to how Final Fantasy 15 and Final Fantasy 7 Remake played, as opposed to turn-based combat from the older games.

 Here's everything we know about Final Fantasy 16 so far.